gabegm/DataEngineering/data-engineering/theory.md

 Dimensional structures deployed in databases characteristically consisting of fact tables linked to associated dimension tables via primary/foreign key relationships.

-## Mention two ways in which data can be extracted from a database
+## Mention two ways in which data can be extracted from a MySQL database

 * Full or incremental extraction using SQL
   * simple yet less scalable for large and frequently changing data sets